wbh123456/RingBell/README.md

 A `bell ringer` is a person who has signed up for a mental health counselling service with *EmpoerChange Club* of *University of Toronto*.
 The person has to submit a registration form online in order to be considered as an applicant.

 #### Listener (counselor)
-A `listener` is a stuff or volunteer of the *EmpoerChange Club* who is eligible to provide the mental health counselling service.
+A `listener` is a staff or volunteer of the *EmpoerChange Club* who is eligible to provide the mental health counselling service.

 #### Matching Process
 Scheduled to run every 10 min: